CambridgeDH/CDH-cookbook/beginner/python/lesson3-mechanics-python-language.md

 for patient in patients:
 ```
 In plain English, this means: "For each patient in the list called patients, do the following:"
-Then, in the next line, which we remember **must** be indented, it gives the instructions to finish the sentence: 'print the word Hello, with the patient's name.
-Do this until you run out of patients.'
+Then, in the next line, which we remember **must** be indented, it gives the instructions to finish the sentence: 'print the word Hello, with the patient's name'.
+The computer will continue doing this until it runs out of patients in the list.

 ### Loops with Functions
 We can combine this with our greet function, too: